Ashrafweb/social-media-sdk/README.md

 # Social Media SDK

-A simple SDK that allows you to easily interact with Facebook, Twitter, and LinkedIn APIs.
+A simple SDK that allows you to easily interact with Facebook, Twitter APIs.
 With this SDK, you can post messages to these social media platforms from your Node.js application.
 It provides a unified interface for posting content across multiple platforms.

 ## Features

-- **Post messages** to Facebook, Twitter, and LinkedIn.
+- **Post messages** to Facebook, Twitter.
 - **Supports OAuth authentication** for each platform.
 - **Easy to integrate** with a Node.js application.
 - Unified interface for working with different social media platforms.